Family Support

 Career Closet

-The Career Closet provides interview outfits for Bradley University students who are unable to afford the clothes they need to make the “best first impression” that they can.
-It allows students access to a professional wardrobe for interviews.
+The Career Closet directly benefits Bradley University students by providing interview outfits to those who are unable to afford the clothes they need to make the “best first impression” that they can.
+This program gives them the foundation for a professional wardrobe.

 Moss Scholars-Exceptional Minds Mentoring Program

 The Moss Scholars program provides Exceptional Minds Mentoring to neurodiverse students to encourage and foster social interaction through mentoring social skills.
-The Exceptional Minds Mentoring Program was discontinued in 2012 due to lack of funding and staff constraints, but is able to come back this year.
+Much of the “college experience” involves developing and being in social environments.
+However, many students who identify as neurodiverse struggle in these areas.
+The Exceptional Minds Mentoring Program was discontinued in 2012, but was revived in the Summer of 2020 as an online platform, and now it is able to provide in-person gatherings and events.